-In addition there are some large gardens in the parish which could be developed for a single dwelling.
-It is important, however, to retain existing garden space, which provides a positive contribution to the street scene and general locality, and to avoid crowding, overdevelopment or changes to the rural scene.
+In addition there are some large gardens in the Parish which could be developed for a single dwelling.
+It is important, however, to retain existing garden space, that provides a positive contribution to the street scene and general locality, and to avoid overdevelopment, crowding or changes to the rural scene.
 The delivery of affordable led housing will remain the priority for any such proposals for a single dwelling.